kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

 - Only use namespaced scoped Roles and RoleBindings.

 - Separate infra components from user components where intra components reside in a shared/admin namespace and user components reside in protected namespaces.

+- Allow a user to be either a ServiceAccount in the shared/admin namespace or a User which can map to a GKE IAM role.

 - Enable a forward path to include proposed [Security Profiles](https://github.com/kubernetes/community/blob/a8cb2060dc621664c86b185c7426367994b181b5/keps/draft-20180418-security-profile.md)